 HOW THIS MEDICATION IS USED

 While clomipramine is only approved for use in humans and dogs, it is also widely used in cats.
 It helpful in treating:

 Clomipramine is given once or twice daily and may be given with or without food.
 If nausea is felt to be an issue, a small amount of food given with the medication may be all that is needed to relieve this problem.

-If a dose is skipped, do not double up on the next dose; simply pick up where the dose was left off and time the next dose accordingly.
+If a dose is accidentally skipped, do not double up on the next dose; simply pick up where the dose was left off and time the next dose accordingly.